 The fact that "Eden" got into the Protection Services' hands was known to at least two dozen people.
 And as the old phrase goes, "What's known to two men is known to a pig."
 The colonel didn't understand how a "pig", a self-replicating Loellian strain of algae used for food for the poor sections of the empire, could know know anything at all, though, perhaps the word "pig" meant something different in the past.
 From this he figured that over the centuries pigs have changed quite a bit, while people didn't.

-The Stormlight Archive has "axehounds", which while apparently dog-like in behavior, anatomically most closely resemble giant arthropods.
+- The Stormlight Archive has "axehounds", which while apparently dog-like in behavior, anatomically most closely resemble giant arthropods.
 A man from another planet lampshades this, noting that while the natives are well aware of what an axe is, they have no real hounds, making it in-universe Orphaned Etymology.

-The Clockwork Rocket by Greg Egan takes place in a universe with entirely different laws of physics from our own, and thus predictably Bizarre Alien Biology.
-It still uses common words like "plant", "forest", and "wheat" to describe the things that are roughly analogous (never mind that plants gain energy by emitting light rather than absorbing it).
+- Greg Egan's Orthogonal trilogy takes place in a universe with entirely different laws of physics from our own, and thus predictably Bizarre Alien Biology.
+It still uses common words like "plant" and "vole" to describe things that are roughly analogous. note

 Scile: "That's not what we call a dog where I come from"